a-sh-dev/mern_diy_grooming/README.md

 As a team of four members, three of us, including me, are mainly responsible for looking after the front-end side.
 I helped set up the initial project repositories suitable for team collaboration, such as utilising extra configuration for linters and format on save (e.g., `prettier`) to enforce code format consistency.

-Being the only graphic designer, I also took the opportunity to create some high-fidelity wireframes to help other members visualise the design and provide guidance in styling.
+Being the only graphic designer, I also took the opportunity to create the branding and some high-fidelity wireframes to help other members visualise the UI design and provide guidance in styling.
 In addition to that, I managed to develop the global styling and theme for the blog to enforce style consistency and achieve a cohesive look.

-### Personal Reflection
+### ✨ Personal Reflection

 Communication has been the most challenging aspect of team collaboration.
 However, despite our limited individual skills and various personal circumstances, we worked well together and put up the current version of the blog on deployment!
 Indeed, there are still many improvements to be made.
 Some features have not been successfully implemented yet due to time constraints.